 Boilers are great investments in homes.
 Ideally, boilers do not have expiry dates.
 When a boiler problem arises, we always resort to repair them, which is a good idea so that the issue doesn’t become worse.
 Well, if you realize that you are doing frequent repairs on your boiler, perhaps it is time you consider replacing it.
 How do you note that your boiler needs replacement?
-It would be a good idea, as well, to be updated on the new boiler cost just in case you decide to purchase it.

 Here are some of the most common signs that your boiler needs a replacement: